jvail/spl.js/README.md

 Be patient - spl.js, data and other packages need to be fetched.

+**Note**: These GitHub Pages examples only work in Chrome/Safari due to a [known Firefox bug](https://github.com/bdon/ghpages-firefox-range-bug) where range requests return compressed file sizes.

 Create a topology from a GeoPackage layer and simplify polygon boundaries:

 https://jvail.github.io/spl.js/examples/topology.html